Whitney Oldenburg: left behind

 oneColumn

-The Museum of Contemporary Art Jacksonville is pleased to present the first institutional survey of the work by Jacksonville native Whitney Oldenburg, including recent sculpture and drawings.
+MOCA Jacksonville is pleased to present the first institutional survey of the work by Jacksonville native Whitney Oldenburg (b.
+1987).
+The exhibition left behind presents a selection of Oldenburg’s recent sculptures, accompanied by a special presentation of the artist’s drawings.